 6. Take longer breaks in between vapes: If you’re a chain vaper, it’s going to take a toll on your flavor and smell receptors.
 One way to cut back on vape time is to increase your nicotine level.
 Higher nicotine should satisfy you for longer periods without needing another hit.
 If you’re not interested in upping your nicotine, just take longer breaks between your vape breaks to give your taste buds a rest.

 7. Switch juices: If you’re vaping the same flavor all the time, eventually it’s going to be less vibrant than it originally was.
 The olfactory sense can only tune into a single aroma for so long.
 If you want to fight flavor fatigue, switch it up a little bit.
 Use this as an opportunity to experiment with flavors you don’t normally vape.
 Take a break from your all day vape, you can always come back to it later.
+Ideally you’ll want to try using a flavor in a completely different category.
+For example, try a coffee or tobacco flavor if you’re accustomed to fruity or candy ones, or vice versa.

 8. Try a mentholated or cooling flavor: Even if you’re not into menthol flavors, it might be exactly what you need right now.
 Menthol doesn’t actually need smell or taste to be perceived.
 Menthol activates thermoreceptors, which is why you can feel it in your eyes or on your skin.
 Mentholated vapes can help you reset your taste buds and give you a change of pace from your typical fruity and dessert flavors.